singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 <h2>Http Response for User Configuration for the <i>qa</i> profile</h2>
 <img src="/images/2019-03-09-spring-cloud-config-file-repo/postman_qa_user.png" class="fit image" alt="Order Client Folder Structure"/>

-Default profile configuration will be overwritten by the profile specify configuration when the config is requested by client application.
-As you can see when you make a REST request directly to the config server you get configuration for both default and selected profile.
+Default profile configurations will be overwritten by the profile specific configuration when config is requested by client application.
+As you can see when you make a REST request directly to the config server you get configurations for both default and specified profile.

 Config server for Narrator application is ready to accept requests from client applications.